hugcis/rusp/README.md

 # Rusp: a lisp written in Rust

 This is a side-project.
-I tried to write a Lisp in Rust
+I wrote a minimal Lisp in Rust.
+It still need a number of new features to be remotely close to a working programming language.